The Artist Entrepreneur: Innovation & Leadership in the Arts

 "I do believe that this class is preparing us with the necessary skills and ability to apply them to the real world.While my degree course work focuses more on honing the skills of my art, this entrepreneurship course I feel gives us a place and time to develop, refine and envision our professional goals, and learn the business and social skills needed to achieve them."

 "We are getting guest artist entrepreneurs that talk to us about their experiences and answers our questions.
 This is something we cannot get somewhere else.
 We even get support from them.
 Another valuable aspect is how it forces us to get out of our comfort zone and try out what we were always scared of doing."

 Minor in Entrepreneurship in the Arts - 18 units

-Electives – six (6) units chosen in consultation with the Entrepreneurship in the Arts minor program advisor, from coursework from the following departments: Art, Communication Studies, English, Entrepreneurship, Music, Philosophy, Theatre Arts, World Languages.
+- / Six (6) Elective Units to be chosen in consultation with the Entrepreneurship in the Arts minor program advisor, from coursework from the following departments: Art, Communication Studies, English, Entrepreneurship, Music, Philosophy, Theatre Arts, World Languages.

 Come and Kick Our Tires!

 / ADMN 1001 – Leadership for Global Challenges: Exploring the Entrepreneurial Mindset a General Education (GE Category E) course that explores the concept of entrepreneurship and how the entrepreneurial lens can be employed to help individuals understand, interact and change the world around them by solving pressing personal, social and global problems.
 Students will learn the skills and abilities consistent with an entrepreneurial mindset to develop as a whole person by better understanding human behavior, creative endeavors, social relationships, one's relationship to the environment and how stress and failure can be managed.